rktjmp/fennel-cljlib/doc/macros.md

 ```

 General purpose try/catch/finally macro.

-(try expression* catch-clause* finally-clause?)

 Wraps its body in `pcall` and checks the return value with `match`
 macro.

-Catch-clause is written either as (catch symbol body*), thus acting as
+Catch clause is written either as (catch symbol body*), thus acting as
 catch-all, or (catch value body*) for catching specific errors.
 It is
 possible to have several `catch` clauses.
 If no `catch` clauses
 specified, an implicit catch-all clause is created.

-Finally-clause is optional, and written as (finally body*).
+Finally clause is optional, and written as (finally body*).
 If
 present, it must be the last clause in the `try` form, and the only
 `finally` clause.
 Note that `finally` clause is for side effects
 only, and runs either after succesful run of `try` body, or after any